SGunal/BridgeUpInternship_Website/README.md

 ## TEAM GOALS
 That we all feel that challenges are fun - Dr. De La Pena Ateam goal we should have is to understand how to use Git and GitHub - Zoe

+3 More Internship Goals:
+To understand how to use GitHub
+To remember how to use GitHub
+To… be able to apply this knowledge (of Git/GitHub) to settings outside of BridgeUP.
+(So in school or maybe a future job needs me to be good with moving files.)

 ## PROJECT PLAN

 ##### Part I - Getting Ready